mhmdnsr-dev/booking-investigation/booking-module-investigation.md

 ### 🎯 Objective

 Break down the legacy structure of booking-related pages and endpoints
-→ Compare them to modern, RESTful, Angular-friendly alternatives
+→ Comparing them to modern, RESTful, Angular-friendly alternatives
-→ Recommend transformations that make the codebase cleaner, leaner, and future-proof.
+→ Recommendations that make the codebase cleaner, leaner, and future-proof.

 ---

-### 👨‍💻 My Focus Area
+### 👨‍💻 Focus Area

 As part of this larger task, my responsibility is the **Flight Widget Page**, which includes:
 - 🛫 **One Way**